Myles Stephens

-Myles Stephens (born January 1, 1997) is an American basketball player who last played for Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA).
+Myles Stephens (born January 1, 1997) is an American former professional basketball player.
 He played college basketball at Princeton University.

 Early life and high school

 Stephens grew up in the Lawrenceville section of Lawrence Township, Mercer County, New Jersey and attended The Pennington School before transferring to St. Andrew's School in Middletown, Delaware after his sophomore year.
 He committed to play college basketball at Princeton over offers from Brown, Columbia, Holy Cross, Penn, Seton Hall, Cornell and Yale.

 College career

 Stephens came off the bench as a freshman and averaged 5.5 points in 29 games played.
 As a sophomore, Stephens was named first team All-Ivy League and the conference Defensive Player of the Year averaged 12.5 points and 4.6 rebounds per game and blocked 22 shots.
 He was named second team All-Ivy after averaging 15.3 points and 6.3 rebounds in his junior season.
 Stephens was named first team All-Ivy as a senior after averaging 13.6 points and 6.4 rebounds per game.